Last verified: 17 days ago

 Absorption & Bioavailability

 Poor systemic absorption — intentional by design.
 Orlistat acts locally in the gut.
-Peak plasma concentrations remain below 5 ng/mL.
-Minimal systemic exposure confirmed across both conventional and modified-release formulations.
+Peak plasma concentrations stay below 5 ng/mL.
+Minimal systemic exposure confirmed across multiple formulations.

 Red Flags to Watch For

-- Blocks absorption of fat-soluble vitamins (A, D, E, K) — supplementation is typically required
+- Blocks absorption of fat-soluble vitamins (A, D, E, K) — supplementation is recommended

 Products Containing Orlistat